Kenechi2000/Network-Analysis-Project/README.md

-# # HTTP Traffic Analysis using Wireshark & Python
+# # Cleartext to Cipher -- Web Traffic Security Analysis Project

 This project demonstrates how attackers can exploit insecure HTTP traffic to intercept sensitive data using tools like **Wireshark**.
 Since modern websites use HTTPS, this exercise simulates a vulnerable HTTP environment to study network traffic patterns, form submissions, and common security issues.